ayrama/Lab5/README.md

 * second one lists all artists from these last 4 weeks in alphabetic order with average streams per day.

 Both lists were created by Binary Search Tree implementation.

+Input data is in "data" folder.
+Output result is in "out" folder.
+Java file is in "src" folder.